This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Notes

-• The combination of ground beef and ground pork in this recipe balances out the flavors.
+The combination of ground beef and ground pork in this recipe balances out the flavors.
 Rather than simply having the heaviness of ground beef, adding ground pork creates a lighter, more flavorful meat mixture.

-• Before adding in the flour, ensure that all of the liquid from the meat has cooked off.
+Before adding in the flour, ensure that all of the liquid from the meat has cooked off.
 If there is some liquid remaining in the kettle that will not cook off, you can pour off any excess.
-You do not want there to be liquid in the kettle when adding in the flour.
+You do not want there to be liquid in the kettle when adding the flour.

-• Placing the mixture back on the heat after adding in all of the spices and flavorings will activate the flour that was added earlier in the cooking process.
+Placing the mixture back on the heat after adding all of the spices and flavorings will activate the flour that was added earlier in the cooking process.
 The flour will work to make the meat mixture thick and hold it all together.

 Nutrition

-Serving: 1serving (not including bun)Calories: 198kcal
+Serving: 1 serving (not including bun)Calories: 198 kcal

 You May Also Like

-4.93 from 13 votes (4 ratings without comment)
+4.94 from 15 votes (4 ratings without comment)

-12 Comments
+15 Comments

-3. 5 stars
+5 stars

-4. 5 stars
+5 stars

-5. 5 stars
+5 stars

 Just made the Sloppy Joe recipe tonight since family were over and the recipe gets a 10/10 from everyone including myself since it is so easy to prepare.
 I made another recipe eons ago and wasn’t happy with it so it was with trepidation I made this one.
 I did at that point remind myself that Kaleb couldn’t have got it wrong and I was so right.
 Thank you for my new recipe to put in my binder and I will be sharing this with family and friends.